 Professor Beebe serves annually on several top-tier, international digital forensics conferences.
 She serves on the board of directors for the American Society of Digital Forensics & eDiscovery and is a member of several professional organizations, including the American Academy of Forensic Sciences and the Information Systems Security Association, among many others.

-Digital Forensics (media and network intrusion forensics; intelligent algorithms)
+- Digital forensics (media and network intrusion forensics; intelligent forensic algorithms)

 “Sceadan: Using Concatentated N-Gram Vectors for Improved Data/File Type Classification,” with Laurence A. Maddox, Lishu Liu and Minghe Sun, IEEE Transactions on Information Forensics and Security, (8:9), pp. 1519-1530.